Tyrceo/Hiring-Test-Instructions/README.md

 As you'll probably realize once you're done with this test, the data is as fake as the backstory.

 ## The Story
-We ran a survey in Mallorca amongst 1st Generation Pokemon fans (Pokémon Red, Green and Blue).
+We ran a survey in Mallorca amongst 1st Generation Pokemon fans (Pokémon Red, Green and Blue).\
 We want to answer the following question:

-> Where do poeple who preferred to start with Bulbasaur, Charmander or Squirtle live?
+> Where do people who preferred to start with Bulbasaur, Charmander or Squirtle live?

 The result of this survey is stored in a MySQL database.